< Back to Previous

 Not long afterwards, feeling totally unrelaxed, we lay in the bed wondering about our disconcerting custodians.
 They gave us a feeling exactly opposite of the security and trust they were supposed to generate.
 Was it all theater for tourists?
 Yes, but it also felt more sinister and out of control than theater.
 They seemed hollow shells that could contain anything.
 In any case, they would probably be useless in an emergency and, instead of wanting to seek them out to fix what was wrong in the villa, most of which of course was beyond remediation, we hoped they would stay in their quarters because they were inappropriate and out of control.
 Plus, they were the ones who were supposed to have the villa ready for guests.
 If this was their handiwork, if their intention and capacity were reflected by the state of things in the apartment, then they were at best completely useless and indifferent.

-It wasn’t one thing that made this some horrible; it was the intersection of the two.
+It wasn’t one thing that made this lodging horrible; it was the intersection of the two.
 If the place had been beautiful and impeccable, we might have rationalized its keepers, or if the place had been a mess, but the custodians were wonderful and warm, we would have excused the state of it and called it charming.
 Both together meant that any semblance of well-being or order or hope was lost.

 In the distance around eleven I heard odd noises and squeals of machinery and, since there was no one else around, I assumed it came from Sergio’s place.
 Every now and then there was a loud screech like a car alarm, anomalies that made no sense.
 This was feeling much too much like Norman Bates’ motel in Tuscany.
 I knew we had to get out of here.
 I wasn’t going to spend a second night if I got through the first.
 Forget the $1200.
 Nine out of ten Sergios were, at heart, wonderful guys, just a little wacky and in over their heads, but I had seen the tenth one too many times in my life, and I wasn’t going to wait around to see if this was the time he snapped.
 There was a bit of my mad brother, who recently committed suicide, in Sergio, a bit of that hyper Goddard student who suddenly turned violent in our house and began pulling books off shelves and throwing lamps and wooden statues.

 I managed to sleep from about 11:30 to 4:30, then awoke and went downstairs to write in my journal.
-A couple of hours later the sun began to breach, a stunning vista over the valley.
+A couple of hours later the sun began to dissolve the stars, a stunning vista over the valley.
 With daylight spreading, I went back to bed and took what was, in effect, a nap till 9, and then we made breakfast and packed up.
 Neither of us wanted to be on the hill with this couple another hour; we didn’t want to engage with them on the toilet paper, the paper towels, the dirty pots and pans, as we surely would have had to if we stayed.
 We didn’t want to piss Sergio off.
 We didn’t even want to have to think about whether we might piss him off and how to pussy-foot around him.
 After all, we were supposed to be paying for luxury and reassurance.
 Instead we were both physically and emotionally wiped out.
 The fallacy was the notion that you could pay good money and get happiness and safety.
 We were not beneficiaries of $1200 worth of “a house in Tuscany”; we strangers in a strange land or, as Kathy put it, “no more significant than a bug.”

 We moved swiftly and quietly so that Sergio wouldn’t see us.
-We were going to ask the management for a refund, and he might be canny enough to put two and two together and confront us before we left.
+We were going to ask the management for a refund, and the caretaker might be canny enough to put two and two together and confront us before we left.
 After all, he’d be up shit’s creek with his bosses if they came looking for evidence.

-As we sped away without incident, I felt as though I were fleeing across some ancient border to safety with angry ghosts in pursuit.
+As we sped away without incident, I felt as though I were fleeing across some ancient border with angry ghosts in pursuit.
 Probably the ghosts were my projection, but the fact that the usually rational and normal Lindy was as interested in fleeing as me was a confirmation of something weird if not true peril.

 We were now set loose in Italy without rooms.
 Where would we go?